celades5/SCAV-Seminar-3/README.md

 # SCAV-Seminar-3
-Seimnar 3 for SCAV subject at UPF
+Seminar 3 for SCAV subject at UPF